Pull to refresh

 Rule Changes

 Nebraska became the sixth state to announce an official partnership with Turning Point USA to bring the conservative organization's Club America chapters to every public high school.
-The pattern is now clear: since founder Charlie Kirk's assassination in September 2025, Republican governors have lined up to formalize state support for the organization's high school expansion—with some threatening disciplinary action against schools that resist.
+Since founder Charlie Kirk's assassination in September 2025, Republican governors have lined up to formalize state support.
+Some have threatened disciplinary action against schools that resist.

 Historic winter storm threatens 235 million as polar vortex plunges south